Aliases for CA5B Gene

 GeneCards Summary for CA5B Gene

-CA5B (Carbonic Anhydrase VB, Mitochondrial) is a Protein Coding gene.
-Diseases associated with CA5B include heart septal defect.
+CA5B (Carbonic Anhydrase 5B) is a Protein Coding gene.
+Diseases associated with CA5B include atrioventricular block and heart conduction disease.
 Among its related pathways are Metabolism and Nitrogen metabolism.
 GO annotations related to this gene include carbonate dehydratase activity.
 An important paralog of this gene is CA14.